 2. Listeners can easily exit Spaces at any time by tapping the ‘Leave’ button at the top right corner.
 Everyone will automatically be kicked from the Space once the host ends the discussion.

-Discover Active Twitter Spaces
+Find Active Twitter Spaces to Listen to

 Use Twitter Spaces to Participate in Discussions